-WITH allows you to refer to a subquery expression many times in a query.
-It's like having a temporary table that only exists for the duration of a query.
+WITH keyword signifies a Common table expression (CTE).
+It allows you to refer to a subquery expression many times in a query, as if having a temporary table that only exists for the duration of a query.

 WITH [RECURSIVE] table_reference as (SELECT ...)
 SELECT ...

 You can use

 table_reference as any normal table in the external SELECT part.
 You can also use

 WITH t as (select a from t1 where b >= 'c') select * from t2,t where t2.c=t.a;

 select t1.a,t1.b from t1,t2 where t1.a>t2.c and t2.c in (WITH t as (select * from t1 where t1.a<5) select t2.c from t2,t where t2.c=t.a);